Roger Ebert: Other interests

-In addition to film, Ebert occasionally wrote about other topics for the Sun-Times, such as music.
-In 1970, Ebert wrote the first published concert review of singer-songwriter John Prine, who at the time was working as a mailman and performing at Chicago folk clubs.
+Ebert occasionally wrote about music for the Sun-Times.
+In 1970, he wrote the first published concert review of singer-songwriter John Prine, then working as a mailman and performing at Chicago folk clubs.

-Ebert was a lifelong reader, and said he had "more or less every book I have owned since I was seven, starting with Huckleberry Finn."
-Among the authors he considered indispensable were Shakespeare, Henry James, Willa Cather, Colette and Simenon.
+Ebert was a lifelong reader and had "more or less every book I have owned since I was seven, starting with Huckleberry Finn."
+Among authors he considered indispensable were Shakespeare, Henry James, Willa Cather, Colette and Simenon.
 He writes of his friend William Nack: "He approached literature like a gourmet.
 He relished it, savored it, inhaled it, and after memorizing it rolled it on his tongue and spoke it aloud.
 It was Nack who already knew in the early 1960s, when he was a very young man, that Nabokov was perhaps the supreme stylist of modern novelists.
 He recited to me from Lolita, and from Speak, Memory and Pnin.
 I was spellbound."
 Every time Ebert saw Nack, he'd ask him to recite the last lines of The Great Gatsby.
-Reviewing Stone Reader, he wrote: "get me in conversation with another reader, and I'll recite titles, too.
+He wrote: "get me in conversation with another reader, and I'll recite titles, too.
 Have you ever read The Quincunx?
 The Raj Quartet?
 A Fine Balance?
 Ever heard of that most despairing of all travel books, The Saddest Pleasure, by Moritz Thomsen?
 Does anybody hold up better than Joseph Conrad and Willa Cather?
 Know any Yeats by heart?
 Surely P. G. Wodehouse is as great at what he does as Shakespeare was at what he did."
-Among contemporary authors he admired Cormac McCarthy, and credited Suttree with reviving his love of reading after his illness.
-He also loved audiobooks, particularly praising Sean Barrett's reading of Perfume.
+Among contemporary authors, he admired Cormac McCarthy, and credited Suttree with reviving his love of reading after his illness.
 He was a fan of Hergé's The Adventures of Tintin, which he read in French.